 ADVENT...PREPARE YE THE WAY OF THE LORD!
-THE CHRISTMAS CRIB IN YOUR HEART with statues of the Holy Family, the Angels, the manger animals, the Shepherds, and eventually the Wise Men (Magi).
+THE CHRISTMAS CRIB IN YOUR HEART

 "Keep Christ in Christmas."
 A good mantra, even a necessary one in a commercial age when the celebration of Christ's birth is marketed to the point of distortion.
 That slogan, calling for recollection of Christmas as holy day, versus "holiday," has been with us for over 40 years.